ULStats/MA4128Assessment-2018/Finghín O'Driscoll - Qualitative vs Quantitative Data.md

 The language your customers use is really golden.
 When you’re looking for best ways to write your pay-per-click (PPC) ad copy, you’ll want to first understand how customers write about your product or service.
 You can use your customer’s own words in your ad copy!
 ![Qualative](http://slideplayer.com/8188131/25/images/4/Qualitative+Data+Collection.jpg)
 ## Cases for Quantitative Analytics
+Quantitative research gathers data in a numerical form which can be put into categories, or in rank order, or measured in units of measurement.
+This type of data can be used to construct graphs and tables of raw data.
 So when would you use quantitative analytics?
 ### 1) Understanding how customers are using the product
 You can use quantitative analytics to understand how customers use your product or service.
 This will give you data points that back up what value you think you give to customers based on what features they use most often.
 You can find out not just who the habitual users are, but how often they use certain features and which features they use.